AdobeDocs/analytics.en/help/analyze/ad-hoc-analysis/c-reports-mobile.md

   </tr>
   <tr>
    <td colname="col1"> <p>Color Depth Report </p> </td>
    <td colname="col2"> <p>Groups mobile device hits by the number of colors supported.
 The report shows the total number of visitors to your site who used a mobile device, and breaks them into groups based on the number of colors configured in their mobile devices.
-For example, if your visitor’s mobile phone supports 24 colors, then marketing reports and analytics increments the line item corresponding to 24 colors. </p> </td>
+For example, if your visitor's mobile phone supports 24 colors, then marketing reports and analytics increments the line item corresponding to 24 colors. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Audio Support Report </p> </td>
    <td colname="col2"> <p>Groups mobile devices based on the types of audio formats they support.
-For example, if a visitor’s phone supports the <span class="filepath"> .mp3</span> format, the <span class="wintitle"> Audio Support</span> report increments by at least one.
+For example, if a visitor's phone supports the <span class="filepath"> .mp3</span> format, the <span class="wintitle"> Audio Support</span> report increments by at least one.
 If the phone supports more than one image format, a visit to a site might result in increments for each supported audio type.
 In other words, if a phone supports <span class="filepath"> .mp3</span>, <span class="filepath"> .aac</span>, and <span class="filepath"> .amr</span> formats, then each of those groups in the report is incremented.
 As such, the sum of the groups might be greater than the total shown at the bottom of the report. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Video Support Reports </p> </td>